dekoza/mtgpl/RNA.rst

    Destroy target creature or enchantment.

+Nikya of the Old Ways
+   You can't cast noncreature spells.

+   Whenever you tap a land for mana, add one mana of any type that land produced.

 Pitiless Pontiff
    |mana_1|, Sacrifice another creature: Pitiless Pontiff gains deathtouch and indestructible until end of turn.
 (Damage and effects that say "destroy" don't destroy it.)